ironmanofworld/MY-AWS-LABS/creating_2_public_and_2_private_subnets_in_VPC.md

-## Creating 2 public and 2 private subnets in VPC & Allow Internet connection to public subnets
+## Create 2 public and 2 private subnets in VPC

 **This can be very helpful when you want to create a private database.**